MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 :::code language="json" source="~/../samples/dotnet/09-Calling-Nested-Functions-in-Native-Functions/plugins/OrchestratorPlugin/GetNumbers/config.json":::

-This semantic function uses few-shot learning to demonstrate to the LLM how to correctly extract the numbers from the user's request and output them in JSON format.
+This prompt uses few-shot learning to demonstrate to the LLM how to correctly extract the numbers from the user's request and output them in JSON format.
 This will allow us to easily pass the numbers to the `Sqrt` and `Multiply` functions.

 ### Putting it all together
 We can now call the `GetNumbers` function from the `RouteRequest` function.
 Replace the `switch` statement in the `RouteRequest` function with the following code to run the `GetNumbers` function and extract the numbers from the JSON output.